bluskript/vite-plugin-inline-css-modules/README.md

 This was originally written for writing styles in SolidJS.
 I came from Vue, which already contained a special `<style scoped>` tag, and I wanted something just as easy to use as that.
 If you are using a framework that does not support writing scoped styles natively, this is for you!

+### Why not one of the hundreds of existing CSS-in-JS solutions?

+Every single CSS-in-JS solution i've seen suffers from the same problem: it can't integrate with existing tooling.
+This plugin simply generates a CSS module using the contents of the string.
+This allows it to integrate with PostCSS and things like Tailwind or UnoCSS with ease.

+In addition, a lot of solutions also have an implicit bundling cost.
+This differs in that it is completely based on CSS modules.
+No addition javascript is added when using this plugin.

 ### Caveats

 - This plugin does NOT support string interpolation.
 It may seem that way from the use of template strings, but I assure you, all this plugin does is move the contents of the string template **into a real CSS module**, meaning you **cannot** interpolate strings.